Regulation of Articular Cartilage Zonal Emergence: Harnessing Developmental Pathways to Enhance Regeneration

 Introduction

 Articular cartilage (AC) has a complex zonal structure and composition, providing it with its essential functional properties.
-However, when cartilage is damaged, the zonal complexity does not regenerate, leaving an inferior tissue which is prone to degeneration.
+However, when cartilage is damaged, the zonal complexity does not regenerate, leaving an inferior tissue that is prone to degeneration.
 As a result, cartilage injury commonly leads to pain and the eventual need for joint replacement.

 Background